nikhilk814/register-app/README.md

 ## Linux Kernel Tuning
    # Increase Limits
     $ sudo vim /etc/security/limits.conf

-    //Paste the below values at the bottom of the file sonarqube   -   nofile   65536
+   # Paste the below values at the bottom of the file
+    sonarqube   -   nofile   65536
     sonarqube   -   nproc    4096

   # Increase Mapped Memory Regions
     sudo vim /etc/sysctl.conf
-    //Paste the below values at the bottom of the file vm.max_map_count = 262144
+   # Paste the below values at the bottom of the file
+    vm.max_map_count = 262144

 #### Sonarqube Installation ####